akdasUAF/ForestFireDetection/README.md

 If you do not have access to the repository from your command line, but your github account does have access, then follow the instructions at [this link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to set up ssh keys to provide access.
 Then, run the `git clone` command again.

-Then, download the three files in [this google drive folder](https://drive.google.com/drive/folders/1cynEIPhHWGcqiry9HhxzSawa3L7VXbTz?usp=drive_link) (these are too large for github to accept, and one contains another git repo).
+Then, download all the files in [this google drive folder](https://drive.google.com/drive/folders/1cynEIPhHWGcqiry9HhxzSawa3L7VXbTz?usp=drive_link) (these are too large for github to accept, and one contains another git repo).
 Move `yolov5.tar.gz` and `dataset.tar.gz` into the repo directory and extract them using
 ```
 gunzip yolov5.tar.gz
 gunzip dataset.tar.gz
 tar -xf yolov5.tar
 tar -xf dataset.tar
 ```
-The `dbn_pipeline_model.joblib` has already been extracted to the `Models/weights` directory inside of the repo for use.
+Updates on 3/21/2024:

+Move the downloaded DBN models `dbn_pipeline_model.joblib`, `dbn_1_RBM.joblib`, and `dbn_2RBM.joblib` to the `Models/weights` directory to replace the original ones.
+This is because of the limited bandwidth of GitHub LFS service.

 # How to install dependecies